Salihbasic/vactija/README.md

 ![](https://media.giphy.com/media/8FRom0gapiXxl2w8zs/giphy.gif)

 # Dependences
-Vactija uses [libcurl](https://github.com/curl/curl) to access API data and therefore also requires a working internet connection (at least once per day).

-To parse JSON data, it depends on [jsmn](https://github.com/zserge/jsmn) which is a header library included in the program's source code.
+Since v2.0.0, Vactija uses no outside dependencies and relies solely on its internal data, which is the same as the data provided by the public
+Vaktija.ba API.

+Older versions of Vactija depended on `libcurl` and `jsmn` to fetch and parse JSON data respectively.

 # Installation and configuration
-You will need `GNU Make` and `GNU C Compiler` (although other compilers might work) as well as `libcurl` to install Vactija:
+You will need `GNU Make` and `GNU C Compiler` (although other compilers might work) as well as to install Vactija:

 1. Run `git clone https://github.com/Salihbasic/vactija`